KamarajuKusumanchi/market_data/Readme.md

 I welcome contributions that will

-* fix data errors. /* Always a high priority item. */
+* fix any errors in the data. /* Always a high priority item. */
 * increase the coverage
 * bring the data up to date
 * improve the data model